 One morning my mother realized why her plants on the windowsill near the dining table were smelling funny as they died slow deaths.
 Without beating around the bush she asked my younger sister and me if we would like to continue ‘watering her plants with milk or switch to something else?’

 ‘Tea!’, we piped up together, as we had seen all the elders at home enjoying their cup of it.
 And that is when I got my first taste of tea, which was milky and a faint beige color.

-As I grew wiser I found out that milk was being served to us with just a spoonful of the tea decoction added it.
+As I grew wiser I found out that milk was being served to us with just a spoonful of the tea decoction added.
 Post this discovery I insisted I wanted the same tea as the grown-ups were having, and got it too.
-Somewhere along the way toasted bread become an accompaniment.
+Somewhere along the way, toasted bread became a usual accompaniment.

 To this day, ‘Chai-Toast’ is what I reach out for when I need comfort.
-A mug of piping hot, sweet tea, with the fumes doing a graceful dance as they escape into thin air and warm toast into which the butter melts into unyieldingly.
-I have suffered through innumerable bad cups to tea, to realise that I like my tea strong and preferably made by me.
+A mug of piping hot, sweet tea, with the fumes doing a graceful dance as they escape into thin air and warm toast on which the butter melts into unyieldingly.
+I have suffered through innumerable bad cups of tea, to realize that I like my tea strong and preferably made by me.
 And no dainty cups for me, please!
 I like big mugs, and I cannot lie!

 I got married to a coffee drinker.
 A staunch filter coffee in a tumbler guy.
 The Husband taught me to make him coffee just the way he likes it.

 My morning routine starts with heating up water, which I pour into the upper compartment of the filter that has been padded up with ground coffee.
 When it is silent enough, I can hear the coffee decoction falling drop by drop into the container below.